 Tahiti

-Another fabulous Tahitian experience is visiting a motu (a Tahitian word meaning a tiny island located off the shore of another large one).
+Another fabulous Tahitian experience is visiting a motu (a Tahitian word meaning a tiny island off the shore of another large one).
 It is so small that you can walk from one side to the other in just a few minutes.
-Stroll under the shades of coconut palms, and go snorkelling to explore the colourful tropical fish.
+Stroll under the shades of coconut palms and go snorkelling to explore the colourful tropical fish.

 How to Get There?

 The easiest and most common way to get to Tahiti is by air through Faa’a International Airport, located on the main island of Tahiti.
-You can hop onto other inter-island flights throughout French Polynesia to explore the other islands.
+You can hop onto other inter-island flights throughout French Polynesia to explore the different islands.

 Zanzibar